 Facilities: Free Wi-Fi, air-conditioning, 24-hour security, luggage storage, currency exchange, cell phone borrowing services, laundry services, train, bus and flight ticket purchasing and visa extension services.

-If you're a foodie you'll love trying these 5 dishes and more while you're in Vietnam!
+- If you're a foodie you'll love trying these 5 dishes you must eat while you're in Vietnam!